Can dietary supplements help me lose weight?

 Richard A. Anderson, lead scientist at the U.S. Department of Agriculture's Beltsville Human Nutrition Research Center, has studied chromium supplements in many contexts over the last 20 years, and he's never seen the supplements change a person's body weight.
 Dr. Anderson summed up his opinion of the supplements in the journal Nutrition Reviews: "Chromium is only a small part of the puzzle in weight loss and body composition, and its effects, if present, will be small compared with those of exercise and a well-balanced diet."
 Plus, you can get too much chromium if you are taking multivitamins and a weight-loss pill with chromium in it.
 As Kaiser Permanente has cautioned, too much chromium can lead to stomach problems and low blood sugar ( hypoglycemia ), and "too much chromium from supplements can also damage the liver, kidneys, and nerves, and it may cause irregular heart rhythm"

 Ephedra (ma huang)

 Ephedra is the natural source of the amphetamine-like stimulant ephedrine.
 Its key ingredient can act as a powerful decongestant, suppress appetite, and speed the burning of fat, but in diet pills, the dangers of ephedra far outweigh the benefits.
 Before banning ephedra products, the FDA logged over 1,000 serious reactions that may have been linked to the herb, including 38 deaths.
 The reactions included soaring blood pressure, irregular heartbeat, insomnia, tremors, seizures, heart attack, and stroke.
-In any case, ephedra can't make a big dent in your waistline.
-According to a report in the journal Obesity Research, Danish researchers found that ephedrine combined with caffeine helped obese patients on a strict diet lose an extra 7.5 pounds over six months compared with patients who simply dieted.
-Any product that promised to "melt away almost eight pounds in just six months" wouldn't exactly fly off the shelves.

 HCA, short for hydroxycitric acid, is an herbal extract found in at least 14 commercial weight-loss drugs.
 The chemical, which is distilled from a family of plants native to India, supposedly suppresses the appetite and slows down the conversion of carbohydrates into fat.